sparkly-games/.github/profile/README.md

 ## Devlog Board 👀

-- We are working on a new vids panel!
-Be ready for more content than you can imagine!
+- We are working on a new leader board feature.
 - We are working on some big games.
 Keep your eyes peeled!

 ---